 The Plymouth Rock was originally bred in America and first shown in a Boston exhibition in 1849.
-That’s where the name was coined, but it was later described as a rather unsuccessful attempt.
-The name Plymouth Rock refers to a rock that’s found on the landing site of the English Pilgrims who founded the Plymouth colony in 1620 in Massachusetts.
+That's where the name was coined, but it was later described as unsuccessful.
+The name Plymouth Rock refers to a rock that's found on the landing site of the English Pilgrims who founded the Plymouth colony in 1620 in Massachusetts.

 It was only after the civil war in 1869 that the breed gained some traction.
 At that time, the purebred poultry industry was getting more and more popular.
 Chicken keepers had been experimenting with the Mediterranean and close-feathered oriental breeds, but they wanted a new dual-purpose breed that represented their American ideals.
 That breed with superior economic qualities was the Plymouth Rock.